galaxyproject/galaxy-charts/docs/content/xml-framework.md

 # Understanding the Galaxy Visualization Framework

-The following sections are not mandatory for developing Galaxy Charts visualizations, but they offer valuable insights into the underlying details of the visualization framework.
+The following sections offer valuable insights into the underlying details of the visualization framework.
 These details enhance understanding of the framework’s flexibility and the range of possibilities it offers.

 ## XML Parsing During Galaxy Startup